georgehalal/academic-kickstart/content/home/about.md

 # About Me

 Born and raised in Syria, my family and I moved to Lebanon in 2012 due to the Syrian Civil War.
 After graduating high school in Lebanon, I moved to the U.S. for college, and my family moved to Dubai, UAE.
-In June 2019, I will be attending Stanford University to pursue my PhD in physics, and I hope to eventually work as a professor at a research university.
+I am currently a first-year physics Ph.D. student at Stanford University, and I hope to eventually work as a professor at a research university.

-I currently use machine learning techniques, a form of artificial intelligence, to analyze data from ultrarelativistic heavy ion collisions at the STAR experiment at RHIC.
+I started my physics Ph.D. in June 2019 with a summer research rotation with Prof. Giorgio Gratta working on the nEXO experiment to search for neutrinoless double beta decay.
+Prior to that, I used machine learning techniques, a form of artificial intelligence, at Yale University to analyze data from ultra-relativistic heavy ion collisions at the STAR experiment at RHIC.
 I also previously aided in building, testing, and analyzing the performance of one of the detectors for STAR among other projects listed in my CV.